ARM Guadaloupe

 The Mexican Navy paddle frigate Guadalupe was the flagship of the Mexican Navy from 1842 to 1847.
 She participated in the Naval Battle of Campeche in 1843.
-She was one of the first iron-hulled warships ever built and the one of the first to see action in a naval battle.
+She was one of the first iron-hulled (hull that was made of wood lined with an iron sheet) warships ever built and one of the first to see action in a naval battle.

 Background of the Mexican Navy

 The Mexican Navy has its origins in the creation of the Ministry of War in 1821.
 From that year until 1939 it existed jointly with the Mexican Army in the organic ministry.
 Since its declaration of independence from Spain in September 1810, through the mid decades of the 19th century, Mexico found itself in a constant state of war, mostly against Spain which had not recognized its independence.
 Therefore, its priority was to purchase its first fleet from the U.S. in order to displace the last remaining Spanish forces from its coasts.